-Note(s): Usually offered every other year.
-This course is intended for second, third and fourth-year students.
+Usually offered every other year.
+This course is intended for students in their second, third or fourth year of study.

 FRF436 L'Absurde

 This course will begin by examining the philosophical roots of the notion of "absurd" as they were expressed in the 19th century, such as Kierkegaard's "despair," and as they developed in the 20thcentury, such as Heidegger's "anxiety."
 But the main focus will be on the ways in which the notion was expressed by 20th-century writers.
 The works of Sartre and Camus will be of primary importance, in the three major literary genres they used: essays, stories and theatre.
 We will also examine the aesthetic change of direction that the absurd took after World War II, with the theatre of derision.
 At the end of the course, students will be able to identify the absurd in theoretical and fictional works and will be familiar with the different forms it has taken over time.